JoinCODED/WS-React-M6-Mobx-Complex-Data/02_Bakeries/03_Loading.md

   }
 ```

 10. Let's check the website.
 It's stuck on `Loading`!
 Why??
 That's because `App` must be an `observer`.
-Don't forget to import `observe`.
+Don't forget to import `observer` from `mobx-react`.

 ```javascript
 export default observer(App);
 ```

-11. Let's got to any bakery detail and refresh.
+11. Let's go to any bakery detail and refresh.
 Yaaas!
 No errors!

 12. But if we go to cookie detail and refresh we get an error!
-We need to add a `loading` property to the `cookieStore` as well`.
+That's because we need to add a `loading` property to the `cookieStore` as well`.

 ```javascript
 class CookieStore {